mg126e/Project_Backend/design/functional_design.md

            - *Effects:* Permanently deletes the user's profile and all associated data.
     - **Notes:**
         - By requiring that a user must be fully filled in, this helps users feel safer when they are looking for long-term matches
+        - We are also going to continue to work on our set of allowed tags as we do testing to see what runners would want to see and filter by most.
+Though, users could also discuss the tags within their bio and expand there

 - **SharedGoals** [User, User]